Photo Credit: Derrick Cameron

 The funding provides $10,000 as a grant and $8,000 as a forgivable loan.
 To have the loan forgiven, you must meet the loan conditions.

-Eligible adaptations:
+Eligible repairs

 Eligible costs include: